czarandy/czarandy.github.io/_stories/2006-over-the-hills.md

 No response came, and Yvain decided to look for himself.
 He stood up, stretched his legs and did seven pushups to warm up after all the time spent being captured.

-When he finally decided to get back to the story, it was easy to find Beowulf---he had only to follow the smell of rotting garbage, err. "cooked" ogre.
+When he finally decided to get back to the story, it was easy to find Beowulf—he had only to follow the smell of rotting garbage, err. "cooked" ogre.
 At least its arm.
 It wasn't clear where Beowulf had cooked it, but there he was, clutching a large, nasty ogre arm in his mouth, apparently unconscious.

 Yvain shook his head and tickled him awake.